team-pragmatic-chaos/team-pragmatic-chaos.github.io/research.md

 <img src="img/skip_autoencoder/results/v_YoYo_g05_c01_expected_large.gif" width="210">
 <img src="img/skip_autoencoder/results/v_YoYo_g05_c01_generated_large.gif" width="210">

-### Advantages
+#### Advantages and Disadvantages

-This model can work independent of shape of the image.
-This model is based fully on Convolutional layer and therefore at testing time we can feed image of different sizes compared to training time.
-This model also capture motion and predict more sharper images than previous model.
+This model can work independent of shape of the frame.
+It is based on Convolutional layer and therefore, at testing time, we can feed frames of different sizes as compared to training time.
+It also captures motion and predicts more sharper frames than previous model.

-### Model tweaks
-In the autoencoder model we tried adding symmetric skip connections as described [here](https://arxiv.org/pdf/1606.08921.pdf).
-The goal was to have a very powerful decoder with information flowing from encoder with the help of symmetric skip connections.

-### Problems

 This model becomes blur more quickly.
 Steady background doesn't get blur as compared to previous model.
-Model blurs the part where motion happens.
+Model blurs the part where the actual motion happens.

-### Pretrained Weights
+#### Pretrained Weights